Tyrann Mathieu: 2014

 Mathieu was not able to participate in training camp due to his recovery.
-He was inactive for the Arizona Cardinals' season-opener, but joined the team in Week 2.
+He was inactive for the Cardinals' season opener but joined the team in Week 2.
 Upon his return, head coach Bruce Arians named Mathieu the backup free safety behind Rashad Johnson.
-On September 21, 2014, Mathieu collected a season-high six combined tackles during a 23–14 win against the San Francisco 49ers.
-On November 2, 2014, Mathieu recorded five combined tackles, a pass deflection, and made his second career interception during a 28–17 win at the Dallas Cowboys in Week 9.
+On September 21, 2014, Mathieu collected a season-high six combined tackles (five solo) during a 23–14 win against the San Francisco 49ers.
+On November 2, 2014, Mathieu recorded five combined tackles (four solo), a pass deflection, and made his lone interception of the season off a pass by Brandon Weeden to tight end Jason Witten during a 28–17 win at the Dallas Cowboys.
 In Week 10, Mathieu became the starting free safety and replaced Tony Jefferson in the starting lineup.
-On November 30, 2014, Mathieu made three combined tackles in the Cardinals' 29–18 loss against the Atlanta Falcons, but exited in the third quarter after sustaining a thumb injury.
+On November 30, 2014, Mathieu made three combined tackles (two solo) in the Cardinals' 29–18 loss against the Atlanta Falcons, but exited in the third quarter after sustaining a thumb injury.
 He underwent surgery on his thumb and was expected to miss two games (Weeks 13–14).
-Mathieu finished the season with 39 combined tackles (35 solo), four pass deflections, an interception, and a fumble recovery in 13 games and six starts.
+He finished the season with 39 combined tackles (35 solo), four pass deflections, an interception, and a fumble recovery in 13 games and six starts.